SchwabenCode/MicroCQRS/README.md

 - Momentos

 # Advice and recommendation
-CQRS is a great pattern to seperate queries (ex. read operations) from commands (ex. write operations) and gives you an huge potential to
+CQRS is a great pattern to seperate queries (ex. read operations) from commands (ex. write operations) and gives you a huge potential to
 - test your logic in a really nice way
 - prove your behaviors
 - to solve bottlenecks scale your application (horizontal) with a lot of servers in a lot of datacenters in many countries